 During a self assessment you gather information about yourself in order to make an informed career decision.
-A self assessment should include a look at the following: values, interests, personality, and skills.
+A self assessment should include a look at your values, interests, personality and aptitude.

-- Values: the things that are important to you, like achievement, status, and autonomy
+- Values: the things that are important to you, like achievement, status and autonomy

-- Personality: a person's individual traits, motivational drives, needs, and attitudes
+Personality: a person's individual traits, motivational drives, needs and attitudes